 About Us

-Established in 1972, the Seal Beach National Wildlife Refuge serves as an important stopover point for migratory shorebirds traveling along the Pacific Flyway.
-The refuge also serves as an island of habitat in the midst of a dense urban setting for a wide variety of fish, wildlife and plants.
+Seal Beach National Wildlife Refuge serves as an important stopover for migratory shorebirds traveling along the Pacific Flyway.
+In addition, the refuge provides a vital island of habitat within a dense urban setting, supporting a wide variety of fish, wildlife, and native plants.

 Tours

-Although limited, occasionally specially arranged tours for groups of 15-20 people can be conducted on the Refuge throughout the year.
-Please contact the Refuge manager 2-3 months in advance for scheduling opportunities.
+Although public access is limited, specially arranged tours for groups of 15–20 people can occasionally be scheduled throughout the year.
+Please call (562) 598-1024 at least 2–3 months in advance to discuss scheduling opportunities.

 What We Do

-The purpose for Seal Beach National Wildlife Refuge is to protect and preserve a salt marsh salt marsh
+The purpose of Seal Beach National Wildlife Refuge is to protect and preserve salt marsh salt marsh

 Salt marshes are found in tidal areas near the coast, where freshwater mixes with saltwater.